Ask the Doctor

 The treatment's goal is to stop the loss of protein in the urine and increase the amount of urine expelled from the body.
 Your doctor probably will prescribe a drug called prednisone for your child.
 Most children get better on this drug.

-Prednisone is used to stop the loss of protein from the blood.
+Prednisone is a type of corticosteroid (also called "steroids"), which is used to stop the loss of protein from the blood.
 After one to four weeks of treatment, your child should begin urinating more often.
 As your child releases more urine, the swelling will go away.

 Prednisone can be a very effective drug, but it has a number of side effects.
-Some of these side effects are:
+Some of these side effects can include:

 Side effects are more common with larger doses and long-term use.
 Once prednisone is stopped (and only with the doctor's orders), most of these side effects disappear.